Doomhowl-Interactive/meteor-strike/README.md

 # Unknown World (game jam prototype)

-You are a robot on an unknown planet.
+You are a robot on an unknown planet attached to a wire that feeds you electricity.

-You must collect gems by flying through levels.
+Collect gems by flying through levels.
-You are attached to a rope that feeds you electricity.

-when you don't collect materials in time you die.
+When your power runs out you die.